VladlenaSkubi-du/Exam_C_42school/README.md

 	./[program name] [arguments according to the subject]

-If each folder you ca find subject in English.
+In each folder you can find a subject in English.
-If we had to write a function, there will be also main.c files in the folder needed.
+If we need to write a function, there is also a main.c file in the folder needed.
 So you do:

 	gcc -Wall -Wextra -Werror [program name] [file.c name] main.c